dewert99/rust-horn-belt/README.md

 # RustHornBelt COQ DEVELOPMENT

-This is the Coq development for "TODO_THESIS_TITLE".
+This is the Coq development for "Formal Specification and Verification Techniques for Mutable References and Advanced Aliasing in Rust".

 ## Prerequisites